GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 source in *ControlGRIS*.

-There is no need to pan mono sources to the left for odd tracks and to the right for even tracks, since you don\'t have to choose the stereo outputs of Blackhole.
+There is no need to pan mono sources to the left for odd tracks and to the right for even tracks, since you don't have to choose the stereo outputs of Blackhole.
 Also, currently the Master track in Reaper is limited to 128 channels, so it is convenient to use the Reaper hardware outputs directly as described.